freqtrade/freqtrade/docs/plotting.md

 ## Plot price and indicators

-Plot dataframe shows an interactive graph with three subplots:
+The `freqtrade plot-dataframe` subcommand shows an interactive graph with three subplots:

 * Main plot with candlestics and indicators following price (sma/ema)
 * Volume bars